 Because of this natives require less specialized care and maintenance than many species that are available to the consumer.

-While the new USDA plant hardiness map of January 2012 allows for some flexibility in selecting plants that may be on the fringes of our zone a sugar maple grown in a nursery on the old tobacco fields of Connecticut and shipped to a dealer in Vermont is still a sugar maple adapted to zones 6a thru 6b while the bulk of Vermont and most neighboring states fall into zones 4b thru 5a.
+While the new USDA plant hardiness map of January 2012 allows for some flexibility in selecting plants that may be on the fringes of our zone we subscribe to the theory that a sugar maple grown in a nursery on the old tobacco fields of Connecticut and shipped to a dealer in Vermont is still a sugar maple adapted to zones 6a thru 6b while the bulk of Vermont and most neighboring states fall into zones 4b thru 5a.